elixir-europe/BioHackathon-projects-2020/projects/3/README.md

 - Define a set of use cases i.e. formal descriptions of scientific needs in the context of the analysis of new pathogens
 - Tools/databases relevant for the use case are collected
 - Each use case will be represented with a (TeSS) Concept Map or Workflow that organizes tools/databases

 ## Expected audience

 - Scientific: experts in genomics of epidemic pathogens who can bring knowledge and help defining use cases and use scenarios
-- Technical: GitHub,Concept map/workflow visualization, Interoperability, CWL
+- Technical: GitHub, Concept map/workflow visualization, Interoperability, CWL

 **Number of expected hacking days**: 4